Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: The effect of school meal programs on health indicators

 \section{The effect of school meal programs on health indicators}

 \DIFaddend

-Social, economic and political sciences are among the disciplines that rarely benefit from RCTs studies, and often have to rely on observational or non-fully randomized data to address causal questions.
-In this section we provide an example of a real world social sciences application of the models reviewed in previous sections, to demonstrate their usefulness in applied research.
-To this end, we make use of the \textsf{nhanes\textunderscore bmi} dataset found in the \textsf{ATE} \textsf{R} package.
-The dataset consists in a subset of the 2007-2008 National Health and Nutrition Examination Survey (NHANES), containing the variables shown in Table \ref{NHANES}.
-The data are employed in this context to investigate whether participation to school meal programs is associated to improved children's health indicators.
-There is reason to believe that the impact of such programs is heterogeneous across individuals, in that demographics such as age, gender or ethnicity are likely to play a role in how effective participation is (e.g.~younger kids might benefit more than older ones, etc.).
-This supports the use of methods for individual treatment effects estimation.
+In this section we provide a full-length analysis of the NHANES data introduced in Section \ref{sec:intro}, previously analyzed by \cite{chan_2016}, to demonstrate the use of CATE estimation methods and related tools in the study of heterogeneity.
+The dataset consists of $N=2330$ observations and $P=11$ covariates.
+The outcome variable of interest $Y_i$ is child's BMI, while the treatment $Z_i$ denotes participation in the National School Lunch or the School Breakfast programs, which are both designed to tackle poor or insufficient food access in low-income households.
+The full list of the variables, including the available covariates, is provided in Table \ref{NHANES} in the Appendix.
+This specific setup suggests that the impact of participation in school meal programs might be heterogeneous across children, in that demographics such as age, gender or ethnicity might play a role in how effective participation is (e.g.~younger kids might benefit more than older ones, etc.).
+This advocates the use of methods for CATE estimation.

-Contrary to a simulated study, in a real world application it is impossible to recognize the type of heterogeneity patterns one encounters.
-For this reason, it is usually good practice to deploy more than just a single model to estimate CATE.
-In this specific context, we derive and compare CATE estimates from both Bayesian Causal Forest (BCF) and non-stationary Multitask Gaussian Process (NSGP), as from the simulation studies they emerged to be the most flexible methods when it comes to adapt to different types of surfaces.

-We find that CATE estimates obtained from the two models are highly correlated, with Pearson's and Spearman's coefficients equal to 0.93 and 0.92 respectively, but BCF exhibits higher variance in the estimates (sample standard deviation of 0.09) compared to NSGP (sample standard deviation of 0.03).
-This means that BCF estimates capture much more heterogeneity.
-The left panel plot of Figure \ref{figNHAMES} depicts the densities of CATE estimates derived from each model, and NSGP's estimates appear to be far more concentrated around the mean and generally indicate larger impact.
-The main source of the difference in dispersion between the two obtained estimates is likely to be child's age covariate.
-As illustrated in the right panel plot in Figure \ref{figNHAMES}, BCF attributes higher degree of treatment heterogeneity to child's age compared to NSGP, although they both indicate slightly non-linear monotone relationship between the two quantities.

-The impossibility of directly measuring performance of the methods prevents from carrying out proper model selection, as outlined in details in Section \ref{sec:modelsel}.
-However, it appears that both models support the existence of treatment heterogeneity, although with different patterns.
-In particular, BCF detects a stronger moderating effect of child's age on treatment effect than NSGP, while to other covariates (such as gender and ethnicity) the two methods attribute very similar moderating effects.